Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 ## Running the algorithm

 - Now you are ready to run the algorithm.
-To do so, you need to run the file **training_main.py** by executing the following simple command on the Anaconda prompt or any other terminal and the agent will start the training:
+To do so, you need to run the file **training_main.py** by executing the following command on the Anaconda prompt or terminal and the agent will start the training:
 ```
 python training_main.py
 ```

-You don't need to open any SUMO software since everything is loaded and done in the background.
-If you want to see the training process as it goes, you need to set to *True* the parameter *gui* contained in the file **training_settings.ini**.
+You don't need to open any SUMO software.
+Everything is loaded and run in the background.
+If you want to see the training process, set the parameter *gui* to "true" contained in the file **training_settings.ini**.
 Keep in mind that viewing the simulation is very slow compared to the background training and you also need to close SUMO-GUI every time an episode ends, which is not practical.

 The file **training_settings.ini** contains all the different parameters used by the agent in the simulation.
 The default parameters are not that optimized, so a bit of testing will likely increase the current performance of the agent.